JustLeader69420/roblox-shortcut-deleter/README.md

  - put the script into this folder, the script will run on startup and watch for file changes in your Desktop folder
  - If you have a weird desktop folder or for example only want to remove one shortcut, go to the configuration section.
    - Don't open up issues to ask for moving the shortcut or some other crap, use chatgpt and try doing something for once instead.
+ - By default this script removes all Roblox desktop shortcuts.
+If you want to remove them from the start menu too, or only delete some of them, check the configuration out.
+The cleaning happens every minute by default, again, changeable in configuraiton.
+ - Enjoy the de-cluttered folders. (:

 ### Configuration (optional, if you don't want both shortcuts removed or something)

  - I hope you didn't close the folder with the script, I am not helping you search for it again.
- - Open up the script in your favorite editor and have fun in the Configuration section.
+ - Open up the script in your favorite editor and have fun in the Configuration section at the top.